Participants applying between April 2014 and April 2015 will qualify for 6 months free network+ membership of the Sex Education Forum.

 Overview of the National PSHE CPD Programme

-This training programme (usually 3 days duration) is delivered at levels 4, 5 and 6 (HE1, 2 and 3) and is accredited at 30 credits through the University of Roehampton.
+This training programme (usually 3 days duration) is delivered at levels 4, 5 and 6 (formerly HE1, 2 and 3), equivalent to first, second and final year degree level, and is accredited at 30 credits through the University of Roehampton.
 The course explores areas surrounding:

 • the theory and concepts underpinning PSHE and its specialist areas